2025–26 Atlantic Hockey America men's season

-The 2025–26 Atlantic Hockey America men's season will be the 2nd season of play for Atlantic Hockey America and take place during the 2025–26 NCAA Division I men's ice hockey season.
-The season will begin on October 3, 2025, and the conference tournament is set to concluded on March 21, 2026.
+The 2025–26 Atlantic Hockey America men's season was the 2nd season of play for Atlantic Hockey America and took place during the 2025–26 NCAA Division I men's ice hockey season.
+The season began on October 3, 2025, and the conference tournament concluded on March 21, 2026.

 Membership changes

 During the previous season, American International announced that they would be downgrading their program to Division II after the season.